johnjoeann4/notes/README.md

 # 2024-01-17
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 Clear, concise code that's easy to read, understand, and maintain is often more robust, efficient, and less prone to errors than complex, over-engineered solutions.
 Remember to refactor regularly and embrace modularity.
 The best programs are those that solve problems elegantly with minimal complexity."

+# 2024-01-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary, after profiling and identifying actual bottlenecks."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure bugs.
+It's better to prioritize code quality, correctness, and readability initially, and optimize only when it's backed by data indicating a need for improvement in performance.